MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/easy-policy-setup-edu.md

 The tool sets up policies based on educational institution type (Primary-Secondary or Higher education).
 You select your institution type, and then the tool does the following:

 - **Students**: The tool adjusts the Global (Org-wide default) policy definition of each policy area covered by the tool with new default settings that are appropriate to keep your students safe.
 This ensures that your current students and all new students get the most restrictive set of policies.
 - **Educators and staff**: The tool creates a set of custom policy definitions for each policy area covered by the tool with settings tailored to the needs of educators and staff.
-Then, it assigns the policy definitions to the group of educators and staff that you choose in the tool.
+Then, it assigns the policy definitions to the group of educators and staff that you choose.
 In this way, your educators and staff get a more permissive set of policies to enable them to be successful.

-For a detailed listing of the policy definitions set up by the tool, see [Policies set up by the tool](#policies-created-by-the-easy-setup-tool).
+See [Policies set up by the tool](#policies-set-up-by-the-tool) for a detailed list of policy definitions set up by the tool.

 Now, let's get started!